SophieLAPIDOC/sophielapidoc.github.io/docs/index.md

 * **Just passing trough?** Take a break in a new park with all the required amenities where you can also throw a ball and maybe even have a chat.

 ## What's WOOF!
-WOOF! offers a comprehensivve catalogue of parks in cities near you, listing opening hours, amenities for pets and the all-important user ratings.
+WOOF! offers a comprehensivve catalogue of parks in towns near you, listing opening hours, amenities for pets and the all-important user ratings.

 WOOF! lets you discover a full range of dog profiles, from small to large, from shy to social, from quiet to boisterous, so that you can match your dog to the perfect park companions.